philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ## 6. Convert the Filtered BAM Files to a Beagle File Using Angsd

-It is important to note that there are stringent default filters that are employed by Angsd during the creation of the beagle file, which will remove data that we do not want to remove.
+It is important to note that there are stringent default filters that are employed by ANGSD during the creation of the beagle file, which will remove data that we do not want to remove.
 To navigate this, we made `mkBGL.sbatch`, where we ran a series of 6 tests ranging from lenient to stringent filtering.
 The last assigned `TODO` and `FILTERS` are the parameters that will be applied when the script is ran.
 Optimally, you should only have to make two beagle files; the first beagle file gives insight to the appropriate filter parameters needed for the second and final beagle file.
 You may need to make additional beagle files if the filters need to be adjusted.

 ### a.
 Make beagle file with minimal filters